 A bilingual assessment can distinguish whether an English language learner (ELL) has language learning needs or additional learning and social/emotional needs, through a dual assessment in their first language and English.

-For information including eligibility, frequently asked questions, and application forms, visit the Ministry of Education website.
+The site has information including eligibility, frequently asked questions, and application forms.

 RTLB role with English Language Learners

-Migrant and refugee background mokopuna with additional learning needs, including those who receive ESOL funding, are entitled to learning support services available in New Zealand schools/kura if they meet the eligibility criteria for that service, for example:
+Migrant and refugee background mokopuna with additional learning needs, including those who receive ESOL funding, are entitled to learning support services available in New Zealand schools and kura.

 - RT Lit